eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

      squeue -p bigmem
      squeue -p accel

-* Show queue jobs that are in a specific state.
+* Show queued jobs that are in a specific state.
 To know more about job's state see:
   ``What's going on with my job?``

   .. code-block:: bash